 MyMediTravel currently has no pricing information available for Myocardial Infarction Treatment procedures in Rosario.
 However, by submitting your enquiry, you'll hear back from the facility with more details of the pricing.

-Costa Medica Healthcare & Diagnostic Center, located in Rosario, Cavite, Philippines offers patients Myocardial Infarction Treatment procedures among its total of 162 available procedures, across 2 different specialties.
-Currently, there's no pricing information for Myocardial Infarction Treatment procedures at Costa Medica Healthcare & Diagnostic Center, as all prices are available on request only.
+Costa Medica Healthcare and Diagnostic Center, located in Rosario, Cavite, Philippines offers patients Myocardial Infarction Treatment procedures among its total of 162 available procedures, across 2 different specialties.
+Currently, there's no pricing information for Myocardial Infarction Treatment procedures at Costa Medica Healthcare and Diagnostic Center, as all prices are available on request only.
 All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes

 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?

 Myocardial infarction (the medical name for heart attack) is permanent damage to the heart muscle.
 It is a life-threatening condition that needs immediate treatment.
 The treatment options include medications, interventional procedures, and coronary artery bypass surgery.